School of Biological, Earth and Environmental Sciences

 - Savage, J. L., Russell, A. F. & Johnstone, R. A. 2013a.
 Intra-group relatedness affects parental and helper investment rules in offspring care.
 Behavioral Ecology and Sociobiology, 67, 1855–1865.

 - Savage, J. L., Russell, A. F. & Johnstone, R. A. 2013b.
 Maternal costs in offspring production affect investment rules in joint rearing.
 Behavioral Ecology, 24, 750–758.

 - Young, C. M., Browning, L. E., Savage, J. L., Griffith, S. C. & Russell, A. F. 2013.
 No evidence for deception over allocation to brood care in a cooperative bird.
 Behavioral Ecology, 24, 70–81.

 - Rollins, L. A., Browning, L. E., Holleley, C. E., Savage, J. L., Russell, A. F. & Griffith, S. C. 2012.
 Building genetic networks using relatedness information: a novel approach for the estimation of dispersal and characterization of group structure in social animals.
 Molecular Ecology, 21, 1727–1740.

 - Browning, L. E., Young, C. M., Savage, J. L., Russell, D. J. F., Barclay, H., Griffith, S. C. & Russell, A. F. 2012.
 Carer provisioning rules in an obligate cooperative breeder: Prey type, size and delivery rate.
 Behavioral Ecology and Sociobiology, 66, 1639–1649.

 James is the course designer and primary instructor for “Introduction to Animal Behaviour” on the edX platform.
-This Massive Open Online Course (MOOC) first ran in summer 2016 and attracted over 12,000 students from 164 countries.
-A self-paced version of the course is currently being developed to further increase accessibility.
+This Massive Open Online Course (MOOC) first ran in summer 2016 and has now attracted over 30,000 students from 164 countries.